-With my eyes closed, on a blind test it’s genuinely difficult to tell the difference between the sounds of the Collectors Series Vs Design Series with the same drum set configuration.
-Both drum sets sound full and warm, and have a pronounced low end and responsiveness.
+On a blind test, it’s genuinely difficult to tell the difference between the sounds of the Collectors Series Vs Design Series with the same drum set configuration.
+Both drum sets sound full, and have a pronounced low end and responsiveness.

 You can expect to pay three times more for a Collectors Series drum set than if you were to buy a DW Design Series drum set in the same setup configuration.